lattejed/tezos-azure-hsm-signer/README.md

 2. Whitelisting magic bytes for operations
 3. Local client support for confirming non-whitelisted operations

-## Non-features
+## Security non-features

 1. This signer is intended for small and medium-sized bakers.
-It *does not* support high availability setups where more than one signer or one baker may be running simultaneously.
+It *does not* support high availability setups where more than one signer or baker may be running simultaneously.
 In particular, race conditions are not protected against when verifying an operation's high watermark.

 ## Curve support